callmephilip/callmephilip.github.io/content/posts/be-careful-with-your-html-ids-especially-in-htmx.md

 ## Why is this a big deal?

-It probably is not most of the time for most of the people tbh.
-Modern browsers don't shut down and scream at you if HTML element IDs do not conform to the standard.
+It is NOT, probably.
+Most of the time for most of the people, tbh.
+Modern browsers don't just shut down and scream at you if HTML element IDs do not conform to the standard.
 However, once you try something like like this in your javascript code

 `document.querySelectorAll("#6d78617a47")`